Jiddler/Hyperletter/README.md

 # Hyperletter

+## Version
+We´re currently on V1.
+See below for product roadmap under "Whats next".

 ## Concept
 You can think of Hyperletter as a mix between ZMQ and WCF.
 ZMQ is great for speedy applications but is you need to do a lot of extra work to make sure its reliable.
 WCF on the other hand is reliable but is a hassle to work with.